jotd666/scramble500/README.md

 ISSUES:

+- rocket take off not often enough?? specially on level 4 debug 1/64th avec scrolling stopped

 - level 5 bottom part was too low fixing this changes other parts so maybe there's a disrepancy (also because ground level varies between levels)
-- level 4/5 filler is reverted (brick then square) in the bottom section
+- level 4/5 filler is reverted (brick then square) in the bottom section or is it the odd/even tile pattern?
-- explosion removal disabled by rockets flying somehow... / explosion /ufos graphics trashed (thanks to flying rockets erasure effect).
-RANDOM ARGGGHGHHH
-- ufo collisions not working most of the time
+- ufo/ship collisions not working: ship nose ok ship middle misses collision
-- collisions with ceiling not right, make it more laxist
+- collisions with ceiling not right, make it more laxist: test level 5
 - shooting base of fuel tanks doesn't destroy them (level 5)
 - check initial y positions / landscape (level 1, and others)
-- apply +20% speed on all objects (ufos, rockets, bombs) see if needed (seems that bomb doesn't need it WTF)
-- sometimes cannot bomb objects (objects not destroyed)
+- sometimes cannot bomb objects (objects not destroyed): problem with shifting + playfield vs objects planes coords

 TODO

-- animated base / explosion when desroying it
+- animated base / single (slow) explosion when desroying it
-- hide stars in levels with ceiling (2,5)
 - bombing anything: bomb explodes briefly and sound is covered by object explosion
 - shooting rockets: higher-pitched explosion
 - shooting mystery/sound: long explosion
+- demo mode

 BUILDING FROM SOURCES: